Flying Scholarships

 12 Hour – Up to 10 days

-In addition to your flying hours and ground school, we provide temporary membership at your selected training provider for a year, and full board accommodation for the duration of your flying scholarship (if our approved training provider can provide this).
+In addition to your flying hours and ground school, we provide temporary membership at your selected training provider for your scholarship.
+If required, we can also provide full board accommodation at some of our approved training providers.
+However, please only request accommodation if you are unable to commute to your chosen school.
 You will also be invited to our Scholarships Awards Ceremony.

-The Scholarship Selection Committee will award scholarships based several factors, for example like the impact it will have on your immediate development, as well as your medium to long-term career aspirations.
+The Scholarship Selection Committee award scholarships based several factors, including your determination, career development, communication skills and industry knowledge and your medium to long term career aspirations.

 Our scholarships are open to all that meet the legal requirements listed above.